granthooks/Carrier/memory-bank/activeContext.md

 * March 14, 2025: Implemented discord_agent.py script for Discord integration using discord.py
 * March 14, 2025: Created tifa_agent.py as a simpler CLI-based agent for testing
 * March 14, 2025: Integrated Agent framework with Discord events for message processing
+* March 15, 2025: Implemented instagram_client.py for Instagram Graph API integration
+* March 16, 2025: Created test_instagram_cli.py for testing Instagram client functionality
+* March 16, 2025: Added Instagram hooks for agent runtime integration
+* March 17, 2025: Integrated Instagram client with Agent framework for media posting capabilities
+* March 17, 2025: Updated run_agent.py to support concurrent Discord and Instagram client operation

 ## Next Steps
-* Test the Discord integration with the Tifa character and assistantbot
+* Test the Discord and Instagram integrations with the Tifa character and assistantbot
-* Refine the Discord client based on testing feedback
+* Refine the Discord and Instagram clients based on testing feedback
 * Extend Discord integration to support multiple agents and channels
+* Enhance Instagram client with additional media posting capabilities
+* Implement error handling and reconnection logic for Instagram client
+* Optimize FTP file upload process for Instagram media
 * Begin implementation of additional Agent Runtime class features
 * Develop the Message Manager component for more complex processing
 * Create the State Manager for more comprehensive context composition